-It is very important that all contact details for students and parents/carers is up to date and accurate; this is particularly important for safeguarding reasons.
-If there are any changes to contact details, such as a change of home address or email address, parents/carers should contact the College office to have their records updated.
+It is very important that all contact details for students and parents/carers is up to date and accurate; this is particularly important for safeguarding reasons and in any cases of emergency.
+If there are any changes to contact details, such as a change of phone numbers, home address or email address, parents/carers should contact the College office to have their records updated.
 If a student's mobile phone number changes then the student should update this by clicking on the 'Update Mobile Number' button on myLoreto.
 It is the responsibility of the student/parent/carer to ensure their contact information is accurate.

-PERSONAL DATA AND GDPR
+PERSONAL DATA AND UK GDPR